How often does the KILGOUR PRIZE run?

 Who can apply?

 You must be over 18 years of age and an Australian citizen or have been a resident for more than 12 months.
-Employees of City Of Newcastle, Newcastle Art Gallery, the judges and members of their immediate families are ineligible to enter.
+Employees of the City of Newcastle, Newcastle Art Gallery, the judges and members of their immediate families are ineligible to enter.

 When can I apply?

 What is the deadline for entries?

 The deadline for applications for 2019 is 12:00am Midnight Sunday 28 April 2019.
 Applications are processed with a time and date stamp defined at the point of submission - this time and date must be before the deadline described to be eligible for entry.
 At midnight on this date, the online application form is withdrawn from our website.

 How can I apply?